Rubric: As liturgical instructions

-Instructions for a priest explaining what he must do during a liturgy were also rubricated in missals and the other liturgical books, and the texts to be spoken aloud were in black.
+Instructions for a priest explaining what he must do during a liturgy were traditionally rubricated in missals and the other liturgical books, whereas the texts to be spoken aloud were in black.
 From this, "rubric" has a secondary denotation of an instruction in a text, regardless of how it is actually inscribed.
 This is the oldest recorded definition in English, found in 1375.
 Less formally, "rubrics" may refer to any liturgical action customarily performed, whether or not pursuant to a written instruction.
 The history, status, and authority of the content of rubrics are significant, and sometimes controversial, among liturgical scholars.
-In the past, some theologians distinguished between rubrics they considered of Divine origin and those merely of human origin.
+In the past, some theologians distinguished between rubrics which they considered of Divine origin and those merely of human origin.
 Rubrics were probably originally verbal, and then written in separate volumes.
 The earliest extant liturgical books do not contain them, but from references in texts of the first millennium it appears that written versions existed.
 Full rubrics regarding matters such as vesture, appearance of the altar, timing of specific liturgies, and similar matters still may be published separately.

-In modern liturgical books, e. g. the Catholic Roman Missal, lengthy general rubrics, probably printed in black, pertain to such matters and preface the actual order of liturgies, which contain shorter, specific rubrics that still are usually rubricated.
-Red is also often used to distinguish words spoken by the celebrant and those by the congregation, or by other specific persons involved in the liturgy, e. g. those marrying.
+In modern liturgical practice, rubrics provide for the active participation of the congregation as well as the actions of the minister.
+In liturgical books such as the Catholic Roman Missal, lengthy general rubrics, probably printed in black, pertain to such matters and preface the actual order of liturgies, which contain shorter, specific rubrics that still are usually rubricated.
+Red is also often used to distinguish words spoken by the celebrant and those by the congregation, or by other specific persons involved in the liturgy, e.g., those marrying.

 After the development of printing

 With the arrival of printing, other typographic effects such as italic type, bolded type, or different sizes of type were used to emphasize a section of text, and as printing in two colours is more expensive and time consuming, rubrication has tended to be reserved for sacred and liturgical books or luxury editions of other works.

 William Morris's medievally inspired typography for the Kelmscott Press at the end of the 19th century included chapter titles and other accents in red, or rarely blue, ink, and was influential on small press art typography associated with the Arts and Crafts movement in both England and the United States, particularly the work of the Ashendene, Doves, and Roycroft Presses.

-Around 1900, rubrication was incorporated into a Red letter edition of the King James Version of the Bible to distinguish the Dominical words, i. e., those spoken by Jesus Christ during His corporeal life on Earth, because that translation lacked quotation marks.
+Around 1900, rubrication was incorporated into a red letter edition of the King James Version of the Bible to distinguish the Dominical words, i.e., those spoken by Jesus Christ during his corporeal life on Earth, because that translation lacked quotation marks.
 Other versions of the Bible have since adopted the popular practice.